AdelaogalaLab/Bulk_rnaSeq/README.md

 Visualization: Creating informative plots to represent the data.

-The RNA-Seq data preprocessing workflow was executed on the UB-HPC (CCR) cluster using the nf-core/rnaseq pipeline.
+The RNA-Seq data preprocessing workflow was executed on the UB-CCR cluster using the nf-core/rnaseq pipeline.
 The goal was to process raw FASTQ files into normalized expression matrices suitable for downstream differential expression gene analysis and pathway enrichment analyses.

 ###Job Submission on HPC
-Below is the SLURM script used to submit the job on the HPC cluster:
+Below is the SLURM script used to submit the job on the UB-CCR cluster:

 ### Job Submission on HPC